clintonstrange/team-profile-generator/README.md

   ## License

-  Currently not under any license.
+  Licensed under the Mozilla license.

   ## Contributing

-  Contributing Guidelines are still being developed, currently not accepting any contributions.
+  While the Contribution Guidelines are still being developed for this project we do require all contributors adopt the [Contributor Covenant](https://www.contributor-covenant.org)

   ## Tests

+  You may test the project using jest, from the root directory, run "npm run test" to test all test suites in application.

   Once you have cloned the repository for this application, enter in your command line: node index.
 Your team's profile will be generated based off your input.